 You might be surprised to learn that simply running more frequently isn’t necessarily the answer.
-By switching up your training and adding some resistance work to your routine, you can improve your running ability without having to spend hours on the track or treadmill.
+The team at BidForWriting also understand that by switching up your training and adding some resistance work to your routine, you can improve your running ability without having to spend hours on the track or treadmill.

 Read on to learn more about the benefits of strength training (especially lower body strength training) for runners and check out five lower body exercises that will help you improve your speed and endurance.

 There are lots of reasons for runners to make strength training a priority.
 Some of the greatest benefits you’ll experience include: